pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.3 =

+Added: Buttons to export all graphs and statistics displayed on "Explore patterns" page (without regard to observations)
+Fixed: Bug that was slowing down display of graphs on "Explore patterns" page
+Fixed: Bug where more than one forward slash in a question or answer name created spurious subfolders in zipped images

 = 1.6.2 =